sul-dlss/cybersource-rest-ruby/README.md

 # Ruby Sample Code for the CyberSource SDK
 This repository contains working code samples which demonstrate Ruby integration with the CyberSource REST APIs through the CyberSource Ruby SDK.

-**__NOTE: THIS REPO OF CODE SAMPLES HAS BEEN MADE PUBLIC FOR SDK TESTING AND SHOULD NOT BE USED FOR PRODUCTION - YET.
-PLEASE RAISE AN ISSUE ON THIS REPO IF YOU HAVE FURTHER QUESTIONS AND CHECK BACK SOON FOR GENERAL AVAILABILITY__**

-The samples are organized into categories and common usage examples.

 ## Using the Sample Code

 The samples are all completely independent and self-contained.
 You can analyze them to get an understanding of how a particular method works, or you can use the snippets as a starting point for your own project.
+The samples are organized into categories and common usage examples.

-You can also run each sample directly from the command line.
+You can run each sample directly from the command line.

 ## Requirements
 * Ruby 2.2.2 or higher